for purchase of goods and services

 18. INSURANCE

-18.1 public liability insurance with a limit of up to £1,000,000 (one million pounds sterling) for claims arising from a single event or series of related events in a year;
+public liability insurance with a limit of up to $2,000,000 (two million Canadian dollars) for claims arising from a single event or series of related events in a year;

-18.2 product liability insurance with a limit of up to £1,000,000 (one million pounds sterling) for claims arising from a single event or series of related events and for all events in total whether related or not in a year; and
+product liability insurance with a limit of up to $2,000,000 (two million Canadian dollars) for claims arising from a single event or series of related events and for all events in total whether related or not in a year;

-18.3 employer’s liability insurance with a limit of at least £5,000,000 (five million pounds sterling) for claims arising from a single event or series of related events in a year.
+employer’s liability insurance with a limit of at least $10,000,000 (ten million Canadian dollars) for claims arising from a single event or series of related events in a year; and

 19. PAYMENT TERMS

 19.1 In respect of the supply of Goods or the provision of Services (except where milestone payments are stated in the Order), the Supplier shall invoice Voyis upon the delivery of the Goods or performance of the Services as described in the Order.
-Each invoice shall quote the relevant Order number.
+Each invoice shall quote the relevant Order number date of the Order, the invoice number, the Supplier’s VAT registration number and any supporting documents that Voyis may reasonably require.
+Invoices shall be marked for the attention of the Finance Department.
+Any other communications or notices issued by the Supplier must be marked F.A.O Voyis’ named personnel referred to in the Order, or in the absence of named reference, the Purchasing Department and shall refer to the Order reference number.

-19.2 Voyis shall pay any undisputed amounts on an invoice submitted in accordance with Clause 19.1 above, provided such invoice has been submitted within 5 days of delivery of the Goods or performance of the Services, within 30 days of the date of invoice or such other period as may be agreed with the Supplier (the “Due Date”).
+19.2 Voyis shall pay any undisputed amounts on an invoice submitted in accordance with clause 19.1 above, provided such invoice has been submitted within 5 days of delivery of the Goods or performance of the Services, within 30 days of the date of invoice or such other period as may be agreed with the Supplier (the “Due Date”).
+Payment shall be made to the bank account nominated in writing by the Supplier.

 20. CANCELLATION